swwilso1/mutagenyx/README.md

 Mutagenyx can write generated mutant programs to a directory specified with the `-o/--output-directory` command line flag, or, it can write the programs to stdout when using the `--stdout` flag.

-Use the `--functions` command line flag to give Mutagenyx a list of function names.
-Mutagenyx will only mutate source code in these named functions.
-Without the `--functions` flag, Mutagenyx will generate mutations across the entire program.
+Use the `--function` command line flag to give Mutagenyx a function name to which the tool will restrict mutations.
+The tool accepts more than one instance of this flag and Mutagenyx will only mutate source code in these named functions.
+Without the `--function` flag, Mutagenyx will generate mutations across the entire program.

 The `--print-original` flag instructs Mutagenyx to pretty-print the original source or AST file to the output directory.